maziac/DeZog/documentation/Usage.md

 z80-debug will now
 - open the socket connection to ZEsarUX
-- instruct ZEsarUX to load the snapshot file
+- instruct ZEsarUX to load the snapshot file (or tap file)
 - set breakpoints (if there are breakpoints set in vscode)
 - put ZEsarUX into step mode ('enter-cpu-step') and stop/break the jst started assembler program